 Top Rankings

-Asia Pacific International School Hawaii ranks among the top 20 boarding schools (out of 289 schools) for:
+Asia Pacific International School Hawaii ranks among the top 10 schools with < 200 students (out of 82 schools) for:

 School Overview